-.1 The chain of command is the direct line of delegated authority and communication between the Chief of Police and Police Department personnel, in descendent and ascendant precedence of rank/position, as represented by organizational charts or precedence of rank.
-Should have a flow chart to include everyone under the umbrella of the department including civilians if not already done.

-.2 Except for unforeseen or emergency circumstances, the command structure shall be adhered to, and internal departmental communications shall follow the chain of command.

-.3 Whenever the department engages in a pre-planned operation involving more than one law enforcement agency, the overall command of the operation will be assigned to a supervisor initiating the event, unless otherwise designated by the Chief of Police.

-.4 At the scene of serious crimes requiring specialized investigative efforts, or at an unusual occurrence involving multiple agencies, CPD personnel shall follow Incident Command System protocols for chain of command.
+- .1 The chain of command is the direct line of delegated authority and communication between the Chief of Police and Police Department personnel, in descendent and ascendant precedence of rank/position. - .2 Except for unforeseen or emergency circumstances, the command structure shall be adhered to, and internal departmental communications shall follow the chain of command. - .3 Whenever the department engages in a pre-planned operation involving more than one law enforcement agency, the overall command of the operation will be assigned to a supervisor initiating the event, unless otherwise designated by the Chief of Police. - .4 At the scene of serious crimes requiring specialized investigative efforts, or at an unusual occurrence involving multiple agencies, HCCPD personnel shall follow Incident Command System protocols for chain of command.